Splinter (2008 film): Plot

-At a sleepy gas station, the pump attendant is attacked by a splinter-infected animal.
-The attendant's body contorts.
-A young couple, Seth Belzer and Polly Watt, drive for a romantic camping trip in the forests of Oklahoma, but their plans are shattered when they are car-jacked by an escaped convict, Dennis Farell, and his drug-addict girlfriend, Lacey Belisle.
+At a sleepy gas station, the pump attendant is attacked by an animal infected by an unknown organism manifesting as large protruding splinters.
+A young couple, Seth Belzer and Polly Watt, drive for a romantic camping trip in the forests of Oklahoma, but are car-jacked by an escaped convict, Dennis Farell, and his drug-addict girlfriend, Lacey Belisle.
 The group gets a flat tire when they run over a splinter-infected animal on the road.
 They find shelter at the now-abandoned gas station.

 Lacey discovers the horribly-infected pump attendant, writhing in the bathroom.
-She is attacked and is killed by the monster, but her corpse slowly reanimates and becomes a new creature, which attacks the remaining survivors.
+She is attacked and killed by the monster, but her corpse slowly reanimates and becomes a new creature, which attacks the remaining survivors.
 While fighting her, Seth, Polly and Dennis discover that severed pieces of the infected victims are capable of attacking on their own.
 Sheriff Terri Frankel arrives and attempts to arrest Dennis, but is ripped in half by Lacey's corpse.
 The creature takes the top half of the officer's body and bonds with it, becoming a larger creature.
 The trio hide in the walk-in refrigerator when a piece of the creature's arm attacks them.
 It is discovered that Dennis has been infected, as his left arm violently twists on its own.
 Seth and Polly amputate his arm to prevent the infection from spreading.
 Dennis explains that he had been pricked by a splinter from the dead creature they encountered on the road.
 Seth discovers that the creatures themselves are a fungus taking control of the corpses they infect and consuming the blood in the body, using the currently zombified host to seek out fresh and new hosts.
 Because of this, they hunt based on temperature and attack the warmest thing they can find.